wadelau/wadelau.github.io/hanjst/hanjst-resource.md

 ## Hanjst Resources
 ### Paths
 ---
-A few of paths will be replaced in server-side, which has been shown with examples in previous section, i.e. [Hanjst Replacements](./hanjst-replacement).
+A few of paths in Hanjst will be replaced in server-side, which has been shown with examples in previous section, i.e. [Hanjst Replacements](./hanjst-replacement).

+It is also necessary that replacements will be triggered in client-side when Hanjst attempts to load embedded templates which contains several lines of

 ### Scripts